Brand-funded documentaries for the BBC

-Capitalise on Olympics fever to promote tourism in Japan, host of the 2020 Games.
+To capitalise on Olympic fever to promote tourism in Japan, the hosts of the 2020 Olympic Games.

-The Japanese National Tourist Office (JNTO) knew that Tokyo’s upcoming role as Olympics host city provided a timely hook for promoting tourism in Japan.
-To reinforce this link, they engaged Olympic Gold winner Donovan Bailey as the presenter for a series of films exploring the diversity and excitement of Japan as a tourist destination.
+The Japanese National Tourism Organization (JNTO) knew that Tokyo’s upcoming role as Olympic host city provided a timely hook for promoting tourism in Japan.
+To reinforce this link, JNTO engaged with the Olympic Gold winner Donovan Bailey as the presenter for a series of films exploring the diversity and excitement of Japan as a tourist destination.

 We created a unique narrative hook that directly addressed the target audience: “That’s my Tokyo/That’s my Koyasan.
 What’s yours?”

 This became the narrative hook for each of Donovan’s stories.
-This was designed to make the audience engage with the idea of visiting Japan while enhancing the authenticity of Donovan’s interest in the country from when he previously trained and competed there.
+This was designed to make the audience engage with the idea of visiting Japan while enhancing the authenticity of Donovan’s interest in the country which developed when he previously trained and competed there.

 Each film showcased a different area of Japan, with a distinctly different look and feel for each; ranging from the peace and tranquillity of Koyasan to the pace and energy of Tokyo.
 While enhancing the theme of Japan’s diversity as a tourist destination, this content also increased opportunities for advertising targeting and messaging.